No momento, esta página não está disponível em português

 addressVisibility Sets which billing address fields to show in the payment form.
 Possible values:

-- none: don't show billing address fields.
+- none: do not show billing address fields.

 - postal: show only the postal code field.